 Pumpkin Spice Pancakes Recipe

 If you love all things pumpkin spice, then you are going to love this pumpkin spice pancakes recipe!
-Made with fall’s star ingredient and the warm blend of cinnamon, nutmeg, ginger, and cloves, these tender and fluffy pancakes are the perfect seasonal breakfast item to make this weekend!
+Made with fall’s star ingredient, pumpkin puree, and the warm blend of pumpkin pie spices, these tender and fluffy pancakes are the perfect seasonal breakfast item to make this weekend!

 I originally created this pumpkin spice pancakes recipe back in 2014.
 I remember that pumpkin spice everything was all the trend at the time.